pwalczyszyn/Lumie/README.md

 - **Simple** - **express-controllers-loader** will help you to develop faster your controllers in order to make an API for example.
 - **Automatic** - **express-controllers-loader** will read all the controllers you have created in an specific folder in order to create the routes associated.
 **Important :** The name of the route will be the name of the model controllers.
 Activate the verbose option in the initialization to print the route name.
 - **Clear** - The definition of the controllers is really clear and this is the force of this module.
-All the controllers are nodes_modules.
+All the controllers are modules.

 ## Installation